 Need new equipment?
-Keen to promote your new release?
-From royalty advances, to ticket sales, merch and record deals, here’s our guide for turning your music into upfront cash and jumpstarting your career.
+Want to promote your new release?
+From royalty advances to ticket sales, merch, and record deals, here's our guide for turning your music into upfront cash and jumpstart you music career.

 Think you need to be an established artist signed to a major record label to get access to a royalty advance?
 Amuse has just launched a brand-new royalty advance service called Fast Forward, giving DIY artists access to up to six months of their future royalties now.

 The automated platform analyses over 35 billion data points to automatically calculate and offer emerging artists access to their future royalties, enabling artists to accelerate and invest in their careers when it matters most; whether it’s buying new equipment, renting a recording studio, or marketing a new release.

 Fast Forward is open for all eligible artists distributing their music through Amuse, and each offer is based on the artist’s streaming pattern — offering an advance in exchange of an individually based one-time fee.

 If you’re already using Amuse, just log in to the app to see if you have an offer.
 If you’re not part of the Amuse fam yet, you can read more about getting access to a Fast Forward deal here.

 As music becomes more available to listeners through streaming platforms and social media, dedicated fans are craving more intimate experiences with their favourite artists.